eyriewow/merge-models/README.md

     - `conda activate ldm`
 - run merge.py with arguments
   - `py merge.py model0 model1 --alpha 0.5 --output merged`
     - `--alpha` controls how much weight is put on the second model.
-Defaults to 0.5, if omitted.
+Defaults to 0.5, if omitted
     - `--output` is the filename of the merged file, without file extension.
-Defaults to "merged", if omitted,
+Defaults to "merged", if omitted

 ## Potential Problems & Troubleshooting